The superlative: irregular adjectives „am besten", „am häufigsten"

 gut (good)am besten (best)

-gern (gladly / like to)am liebsten (most gladly / like best)
+gern (gladly)am liebsten (most gladly / most preferably)

 hoch (high)am höchsten (highest)